 We hummed and sang the melodies of many of the Parker compositions and surprisingly he had memorized a few snatches of Charlie Parker solos.
 Those excursions into the world of Be-Bop made the long trip very bearable for the both of us.

-Later…from time to time during our travels he would take me aside by the arm and whisper in my ear : Hey Brother do you remember this?
-And he would hum a few notes of a Jazz tune in a good-natured attempt to establish a challenge of sorts of who remembered who and what in the Jazz world.
+Later, from time to time during our travels he would take me aside by the arm and whisper in my ear “Hey Brother do you remember this?” and he would hum a few notes of a Jazz tune in a good-natured attempt to establish a challenge of sorts of who remembered who and what in the Jazz world.

 (1.) truly asking for forgiveness for their rudeness and lack of Adab.
-(2.) asking God to forgive us particularly Elijjah Mohammad (ra) and all Black Muslims in America for our ignorance and desecration of true Islam.
+(2.) asking God to forgive us particularly Elijah Mohammad (ra) and all Black Muslims in America for our ignorance and desecration of true Islam.
 (3.) or asking forgiveness for being direct and insulting us, however being totally justified because they all knew better.

 Wallace often asked me to accompany him during media interviews which were many and often unexpected.
 Many of the interviewers were openly hostile and condescending.
 It must be understood that we were in Saudi Arabia almost exactly sixty days before the June War (conflict) that took place between Egypt and Israel and as a result Arabia particularly the cities of Jeddah, Mecca and Medina were hot beds of political and social unrest.
 Each day hundreds of thousands of Muslims from all over the world were pouring into these cities.